 Edit a field's name and alias

-To edit a field's name, double-click in the cell of the field name you would like to change and enter a new name.
+To edit a field's name, double-click in the cell of the field name you want to change and enter a new name.
 Do the same to edit the alias of a field.

 Delete a field

-To delete a field, select the row by clicking in the leftmost column beside the field name of the field you'd like to delete.
-With the entire row highlighted, you can delete the field by pressing the Delete key, using the Delete option from the clipboard on the ribbon, or right-clicking the row and clicking Delete.
+To delete a field, select the row you want to delete by clicking it in the leftmost column of the data grid.
+This highlights the entire row.
+You can delete the field by pressing the Delete key, using the Delete option from the clipboard on the ribbon, or right-clicking the row and clicking Delete.

 Delete multiple fields

-- Press and hold the Ctrl key and select the other rows of fields you would like to delete.
+- Press and hold the Ctrl key and select the other rows of fields you want to delete.

-- Delete the field by pressing the Delete key, clicking the Delete button on the Fields tab, or right-clicking the row and clicking Delete.
+- Delete the field by pressing the Delete key, using the Delete option from the clipboard on the ribbon, or right-clicking the row and clicking Delete.

-Create a new field and apply a domain and default value
+Create a field and apply a domain and default value

-- You can create a new field by clicking the New Field button on the Fields tab or clicking the last row in the view that says Click here to add a new field.
+- Click the New Field button on the Fields tab or click the last row in the view that says Click here to add a new field.